1. Quickstart

 gender drug recovery

-0 female yes no
+0 female no yes

-1 female yes yes
+1 female yes no

 2 male no yes